 This staking system effectively amounts to a prediction market that runs in parallel to the voting apparatus, and it’s at the heart of what’s called the Holographic Consensus, DAOstack’s solution to the problem of resilience and scalability.
 “Holographic” refers to the way in which each piece of a hologram, when separated from the whole, contains a representation of the entire image — analogous to how a relatively small group of voters can represent the interest of the greater whole.

-GEN will likely have other utility on the platform too, related to The Archives, for example.
-Also, GEN will be the primary currency for the buildout of the DAOstack ecosystem itself, with contributors to the platform rewarded in GEN, and even investments into projects that are built on the stack tendered in GEN — according to the collective will of the Genesis DAO.
+GEN may eventually have other utility on the platform too, related to The Archives, for example.
+Also, GEN may also become a primary currency for the buildout of the DAOstack ecosystem itself, with contributors to the platform rewarded in GEN, and even investments into projects that are built on the stack tendered in GEN — according to the collective will of the Genesis DAO.

 The Genesis DAO

-- The further buildout of components of the DAO stack, including Arc and Arc.js
+- The further buildout of components of the DAO stack, including Arc, Arc.js, and Alchemy

 - Support for/investments in collaborative applications (dApps) to be integrated into the DAO stack